mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 !!!
 This terminal will be locked while Mender is running as it will output logs from all the services.

 !
-Mender currently requires an entry `127.0.0.1 mender-artifact-storage.localhost` in your `/etc/hosts` file to work with the docker networking.
-This requirement is temporary and will be removed shortly.
-If this entry does not exist as you run the `up` script (below), it will create it for you and thus might ask for your administrative password.
-You can also create this entry in advance if you want to avoid automatic creation.
+Mender currently requires two entries in your `/etc/hosts` file to work with the docker networking (typically `127.0.0.1 s3.docker.mender.io` and `127.0.0.1 docker.mender.io`).
+If these entries do not exist as you run the `up` script (below), it will create them for you and thus might ask for your administrative password.
+If you want to avoid automatic creation, you can create the entries in advance; look inside the script for the details how it is created on your host.

 Mender comes with a wrapper script that brings up the environment with docker compose.
 Running this script will pull down the images and start them: